Nekroze/codeforthought/chapter/playground.rst

 the case I presented we use ``\"`` to show that we don't want to end the string but rather to include a quotation mark inside of it.

-Now in python we have the ability to also use single quotation marks as well as the double so we could have just as easily done the following:
+Now in :term:`Python` we have the ability to also use single quotation marks as well as the double so we could have just as easily done the following:

 .. doctest::